Stem cell basics

 Stem cell therapy explained

 This lesson will introduce you to how stem cell therapy works, their potential drawbacks and currently available sources of stem cells.

-According to a survey done by Worldwide Network for Blood and Marrow Transplantation Group in 2012 about 47% of hematopoietic stem cell transplants involved allogeneic stem cell transplant.
-This means before a patient can be treated you have to find a matching donor to provide with a healthy stem cell sample.
+According to a survey done by Worldwide Network for Blood and Marrow Transplantation Group in 2012, about 47% of hematopoietic stem cell transplants involved allogeneic stem cell transplant.
+Before a patient can be treated, you have to find a matching donor to provide a healthy stem cell sample.

 In the next step, stem cells from these samples are purified using specialized antibodies.
 These selected stem cells are further processed before being transplanted or infused into a patient.

 However, there are some of the limitations associated with allogeneic stem cell therapy.

 First, it is necessary to find a matching donor, a step that can be extremely difficult.